SOMALILAND ADMINISTRATIVE LAW: AN OVERVIEW

 For contact details of each Somaliland Ministry: Click Here .
 More information is also available at the websites of those Ministries that have dedicated websites (see above) and also at the Somaliland Government Website.

 Using his general powers, the Somaliland president has also appointed a number of advisers (often at ministerial rank, in terms of pay).
 There is no separate law which currently governs the appointment or confirmation of such high ranking “political” appointees.
-The current President has so far appointed advisers covering the following portfolios:
+The current President has so far appointed advisers covering the following portfolios (as at 2011):

 - Social Affairs